Michelle A. Holling Ph.D. (2007)

-Holling, M. A. (Forthcoming).
+Holling, M. A. (2012).
 A Dispensational Rhetoric in "The Mexican Question in the Southwest.”
 In D. Robert DeChaine (Ed.)
 Border Rhetorics: Charting Enactments of Citizenship and Identity on the U.S.-Mexico Frontier.
-University of Alabama Press.
+University of Alabama Press, pp. 65-85.

 Holling, M. A. & Calafell, B. M. (Eds.).
 (2011).
 Latina/o Discourse in Vernacular Spaces: Somos de una Voz?
 Lanham, MD: Lexington Press.

 Calafell, B. M. & Holling, M. A. (2011).
 Introduction.
 In Latina/o Discourse in Vernacular Spaces: Somos de una Voz?
 Lanham, MD: Lexington Press, pp. xv-xxv.

 Holling, M. A. & Calafell, B. M. (2011).
 Tracing the emergence of Latina/o vernaculars in studies of Latin@ communication.
 In Latina/o Discourse in Vernacular Spaces: Somos de una Voz?
 Lanham, MD: Lexington Press, pp. 17-29.

 Holling, M. A. (2011).
 Patrolling national identity, masking White supremacy: The Minuteman Project.
 In Critical rhetorics of race (M. G. Lacy & K. A. Ono, Eds.).
 New York: New York University Press, pp. 98-116.

 Holling, M. A. (2008).
 Retrospective on Latin@ rhetorical and performance scholarship: From “Chicano communication” to “Latina/o communication?”
 The Communication Review, 11, 293-322.